Wlodarski/DR-Altimeter/README.md

 `
 ### -s, --slack

-If provided, a summary will be posted on [Slack](https://slack.com/).
+If provided, the textual output will be posted in your private [Slack](https://slack.com/) room.

-By chat room id : `--slack CTU2MKQ5P`
+By chat room Cxxxxxx id : `--slack CTU2MKQ5P`

 By room hashtag : `--slack #random`

 A **Bot User OAuth Access Token** must be register with the postman and included among the OS system environment variables as SLACK_API_TOKEN.
 The session needs to be restart (or the computer rebooted) for the environment variable to take effect.
-See [Create a Slack app and authenticate with Postman](https://api.slack.com/tutorials/slack-apps-and-postman)
+See [Create a Slack app and authenticate with Postman](https://api.slack.com/tutorials/slack-apps-and-postman) for more information and a tutorial.

 ### -v, --verbose